FelisDiligens/Fallout76-QuickConfiguration/What's new.md

 Hello everyone,

 this update adds two themes to the tool: light and dark.
-However, it does not apply to the mod manager yet.

 I hope your eyes are now soothed with the dark mode. :)